- Departments H-Z

 The primary purpose of the food program is to protect the public from food-borne illnesses and assure that food provided for human consumption is wholesome, properly labeled, advertised and produced under conditions which are safe and sanitary.
 In order to accomplish this purpose the program is divided into three elements.

 This portion of the program deals with routine inspections, food-borne illness investigations, and complaint investigations for any facility that provides food to the public.
 These facilities include restaurants, school cafeterias, grocery stores, mini-marts, lunch trucks, and special events.
 A copy of the California Retail Food Code (CalCode), the State law that regulates food facilities, and amendments, are available for viewing at the links below.
 CalCode, effective July 1, 2007, completely replaced the California Uniform Retail Food Facilities Law (CURFFL).
 CalCode has been modeled after the Federal Food Code, which provides the best available science for achieving the overall goal of preventing food-borne illness.

-- California Retail Food Code (CalCode) Effective January 1, 2018
+- California Retail Food Code (CalCode)

-- NEW - Cottage Food Operation Forms and Information
+- Cottage Food Operation Forms and Information